 Southwest Florida is an ideal spot for canoeing, with hundreds of miles of rivers, creeks, canals and inlets.
-Industry insiders estimate some 328,000 canoes were sold nationwide between 2009 and 2013, though many of those used in Florida are rented by locals and visitors alike.
+Industry insiders estimate some 328,000 canoes were sold nationwide in a recent four-year period, though many of those used in Florida are rented by locals and visitors alike.

 Canoeing is considered a type of paddlesport (in league with kayaking, rafting and stand-up paddling).
-The Outdoor Industry Association reported in 2012 that there were 202 million annual paddling outings, with canoeing being the second most popular type of paddling behind kayaking.
+The Outdoor Industry Association reported that there were 202 million annual paddling outings that year, with canoeing being the second most popular type of paddling behind kayaking.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our veteran personal injury and wrongful death attorneys know that while canoes lack engines, there is still a significant risk to operators and passengers.
 Potential dangers include overturned canoes (especially when passengers cannot swim), fatigue, heat exhaustion and acute injuries from collisions.
 Common injuries include:

 - Broken bones

 Florida has the second highest rate of canoers in the country, according to the American Canoe Association (ACA), with the South Atlantic region accounting for 19.6 percent of all canoers in the country.

 While there are no licensing requirements for canoe operators, there are minimum safety requirements as listed by the U.S. Coast Guard for these Class A Recreational Vessels.
 Those safety requirements include:

 - One approved personal floatation device for every person on board

 - A sound-producing device, such as a bell, horn or whistle